 - 1. List all activities and aspects of your event in detail. - 2.
 Identify the potential risks associated with each activity and aspect.
-We use the PREFF model to outline risks:
+We use the PREFF model to outline risks: - a.

-- a.
 Physical risks These risks involve potential harms to the physical body, like food, alcohol, and dangerous environmental conditions to name a few. - b.
 Reputational risks These risks involve the actions or decisions of your organization that incurs a negative public image for your group or individuals. c.
-Emotional risks - These risks include the actions or discussions of your organization that may bring about negative emotional or psychological effects in your members or guests. - d.
-Financial risks These risks involve the planning and usage of money by your organization. - e.
+Emotional risks - These risks include the actions or discussions of your organization that may bring about negative emotional or psychological effects in your members or guests. - c.
+Financial risks These risks involve the planning and usage of money by your organization. - d.
 Facilities risks These risks involve the spaces you occupy, and how you choose to operate in them, for your organization meetings and events. - 3.
 Assess each risk for probability of occurrence and seriousness of consequence of each of your identified risks.
 We recommend using the Event Planning Matrix found on the Forms page of the Student Activities website. - 4.
 Make decisions about how to mitigate each risk identified in Step 2.
 You can choose to respond to identified risks by taking any or all of the following steps: - a.
 Accept the risk by choosing to incur the consequences of the risky element if they were to be realized. - b.
 Modify the risk by adapting your event to decrease the likelihood or severity of risks you are uncomfortable accepting. - c.
-Transfer the risk by partnering with another entity who may be willing to share the consequences of risk with you (i.e. Risk Waivers signed by participants, procuring Special Event Insurance coverage). - d.
+Transfer the risk by partnering with another entity who may be willing to share the consequences of risk with you (i.e. Risk Waivers signed by participants, procuring Special Event Insurance coverage - both available on the Forms page of the Student Activities website). - d.
 Eliminate the risk by removing the risk element altogether from your activity. - 5.
-Consult with relevant campus experts and resources in the planning of the event. - 6.
-Share your plans and risk management actions with the officers, members, and advisors involved in planning the event, and implement your event according to those decisions. - 7.
-Develop thorough contingency and crisis response plans in case of emergencies. - 8.
+Consult with relevant on- and off-campus experts and resources in the planning of the event.

+- 6. Share your plans and risk management actions with the officers, members, and advisors involved in planning the event, and implement your event according to those decisions. - 7.
+Develop thorough contingency and crisis response plans in case of emergencies and train others on how to implement those plans. - 8.
 Evaluate the success of your event after its completion.
 Document your evaluation information for the next year's officers.

-Refer to our common events guidelines on the Student Activities website to access more information and resources concerning specific types of events, including but not limited to: → Advertising and Recruiting
+Refer to our common events guidelines on the Student Activities website to access more information and resources concerning specific types of events, including but not limited to:

+- Advertising and Recruiting

-- → Blood Drives
+- Blood Drives

-- → Campus Programs for Minors
+- Campus Programs for Minors

-- → Domestic and International Travel
+- Domestic and International Travel

-- → Events with Alcohol
+- Events with Alcohol

-- → Expressive Activity
+- Expressive Activity

-- → Fun Runs and 5Ks
+- Fun Runs and 5Ks

-- → Fundraising
+- Fundraising

-- → Levy Sports Concession Stand
+- Levy Sports Concession Stand

-- → On-Campus Sales, Transactions, & Donation Drives
+- On-Campus Sales, Transactions, & Donation Drives

-- → Service Projects and Activities
+- Service Projects and Activities

-- → Tailgating
+- Tailgating